Milton Rokeach: Contributions to psychology

-Rokeach also conducted a mid-20th–century study in the American South in which he tried to determine the basis for racial prejudice.
+In addition, Rokeach conducted a mid-20th–century study in the Southern United States, where he tried to determine the basis for racial prejudice.
 He found racial prejudice to be inversely related to socio-economic status and thus concluded that such bias is used in an attempt to elevate one's own status.

-His book The Nature of Human Values (1973) and the Rokeach Value Survey (see values scales), which the book served as the test manual for, occupied the final years of his career.
-In it, he posited that a relatively few "terminal human values" are the internal reference points that all people use to formulate attitudes and opinions, and that by measuring the "relative ranking" of these values one could predict a wide variety of behavior, including political affiliation and religious belief.
-This theory led to a series of experiments in which changes in values led to measurable changes in opinion for an entire small city in the state of Washington.
+Rokeach studied long-term attitude change, which earned his ranking as the 26th most frequently cited psychologist at that time in social science abstracts.
+In the final years of his career, Rokeach wrote The Nature of Human Values (1973) which served as the test manual for the Rokeach Value Survey (see values scales).
+Rokeach also did experimental work in problem-solving, and additional factor analyses on the construction of a scale to measure dogmatism.
+In the book, he posited that relatively few "terminal human values" are the internal reference points that all people use to formulate attitudes and opinions.
+Furthermore, by measuring the "relative ranking" of the values, one could predict a wide variety of behaviors, including political affiliation and religious belief.
+This theory led to a series of experiments in which changes in values led to measurable changes.

+Personal life

+Rokeach taught psychology at various universities, such as Michigan State, Western Ontario, Washington State, and Southern California.
+In 1969, Rokeach married sociologist Sandra Ball-Rokeach.